-38 Is the income earned by the owners of vessels registered in your jurisdiction subject to domestic taxation?
+Is the income earned by the owners of vessels registered in your jurisdiction subject to domestic taxation?
 At what rate?

 The mere registration of a vessel in the UK will not cause the income from operation of the vessel to become subject to UK tax.
-A company is subject to UK corporation tax if it is a UK tax resident or if it is nonresident but carries on a trade through a UK permanent establishment.
+A company is subject to UK corporation tax if it is a UK tax resident or if it is non-resident but carries on a trade through a UK permanent establishment.
 A ship is not treated as a permanent establishment for this purpose.

-The current rate of UK corporation tax payable on taxable profits is 19 per cent.
-This will rise to 25 per cent for the financial year beginning 1 April 2023.
+As of 1 April 2023, the rate of UK corporation tax payable on taxable profits increased from 19 per cent to 25 per cent.